-- 8.1 Maths homework is focused on children ensuring they have strong Number fluency skills.
+- 8.1 Home learning for Maths is focused on children ensuring they have strong Number fluency skills.
 This focuses on number bonds initially, before moving onto quick fire recall of timetables facts.
-In year 2 and 6, Revision guides/booklets are provided for children in the build up to SATs.
-Oak academy resources are made available for children/parents at home linked to the weekly focus in school. - 8.2 Teachers meet parents and report to them verbally each term.
-A full written report is provided for all parents towards the end of the Summer Term. - 8.3 Where applicable, parent workshops will be held to share strategies and expectations for children at all ages.
+All pupils have access to the 'Timestable Rockstars' app which they can access at home.
+In year 6, Revision guides/booklets are provided for children in the build up to SATs. - 8.2 Teachers meet parents and report to them verbally each term.
+A full written report is provided for all parents towards the end of the Summer Term. - 8.3 Where applicable, parent workshops and 'open lessons' will be held to share strategies and expectations for children at all ages.
 This is supported with route ways through calculations that can be accessed on the schools website.